 It all began with a special teacher in public school.
 After years of diaries, assignments and experiements, the shelves surrounding my desk are lined with binders and files containing over a dozen manuscripts.
 For now, some are collecting dust.
 Others get attention when an idea strikes and I'm pulled back into them.
 My early, unpublished titles include: The Golden Toll, Dragon's Dance and Wordsongs, which was my one and only attempt at poetry thus far.
 In 2009, I won the Muskoka Novel Marathon in the YA category with my novel River Witness, which sits on a shelf awaiting my attention.
 Marit, my entry in 2011 at the marathon, won the best junior novel award.

-Among the collection of manuscripts are a number of story ideas which continue to tickle my spirit.
-These include a number of junior and YA novels in various stages of development as well as one picture book about my late grandpa and his motorcycle.
+Among the collection of manuscripts I have on my shelf are a number of story ideas which continue to tickle my spirit.
+These include both junior and YA novels in various stages of development as well as one picture book about my late grandpa and his motorcycle.

 At present, I am editing my current work-in-progress--an historical novel set in Prince Edward County, at what once was my Grandma's house in Bloomfield, Ontario, now the Nap 'n Nosh, a lovely bed and breakfast run by a delightful couple, Sonny and Jane.

 Accomplishements Along the Way: